 A message from Dr Gregory Bryson, Chair, Research Advisory Committee

-As in 2019, we will offer operating grants in three categories: Residents, New Investigators (< 5 years from training) and Open awards.
-This structure permits the Research Committee to fund the best science possible, while maintaining a focus on the development of new researchers.
+Following a successful Spring call for proposals on COVID-19 and provider health, we will offer operating grants in three categories: Residents, New Investigators (< 5 years from training) and Open awards.

-I’d like to encourage applicants for this year’s operating grants to carefully review the Canadian Anesthesia Research Priority Setting Partnership’s (CAR-PSP) top 10 research priorities and 14 research questions.
-Developed by patients, clinicians, and researchers, these priorities and questions identify uncertainties about the effects of anesthesia and perioperative care in Canada.
+I’d like to encourage applicants for this year’s awards to carefully review the Canadian Anesthesia Research Priority Setting Partnership’s (CAR-PSP) top 10 research priorities and 14 research questions.
+Alignment of proposals with these criteria was relatively poor in the 2020 competition.
+Developed by patients, clinicians, and researchers, the CAS-PSP priorities and questions identify uncertainties about the effects of anesthesia and perioperative care in Canada.
 While these are not the only research questions facing Canadian anesthesiologists, both patients and providers ranked them highest.
 The RAC will consider applications with this in mind.
 Go to https://www.car-psp.ca/ for more details.

-If you have any questions regarding the CAS Research Grants program, the RAC, or Canadian anesthesia research in general, please feel free to contact me at glbryson-at-toh.ca or on Twitter @glbryson.
+If you have any questions regarding the CAS Research Grants program, the RAC, or Canadian anesthesia research in general, please feel free to contact me at “glbryson-at-toh-dot-ca.”